Inheriting a tenancy

 There can only be one succession per tenancy.
 This means that if the previous tenant inherited the tenancy through succession, you would not be able to succeed the tenancy.

-To notify us when someone has died and claim your right to inherit the tenancy, contact us.
+To notify us when someone has died and claim your right to inherit the tenancy, contact us and complete the form below.

 Where there is no one eligible to succeed the tenancy, we may grant a new tenancy to a person who lived with the tenant for at least 12 months but has no automatic right to remain at the property.
 We will take into account: